Warren Buffett resigns from Gates Foundation, has donated half his fortune

 (Reuters) - The billionaire investor Warren Buffett said he is resigning as a trustee of the Bill and Melinda Gates Foundation, and has donated half his wealth to philanthropy since pledging 15 years ago to give away his fortune from running Berkshire Hathaway Inc.

+He did not explain why he is resigning, while noting he has given up all directorships outside Berkshire, reducing his workload.

-He also announced a new $4.1 billion donation of Berkshire shares to the Gates Foundation and four family charities, part of his 2006 pledge to give away about 99% of his net worth.
+Buffett also announced a new $4.1 billion donation of Berkshire shares to the Gates Foundation and four family charities, part of his pledge to give away 99% of his net worth.

-The future of the Gates Foundation has been uncertain following last month’s announcement that co-founders Bill Gates and Melinda French Gates were divorcing after 27 years of marriage.

-Founded in 2000, the nonprofit focuses on combating poverty, disease and inequity, spending $54.8 billion in its first two decades.
-It receives roughly four-fifths of Buffett’s annual charitable donations.
+He has since 2006 donated more than $41.5 billion of Berkshire shares, including more than $32.7 billion to the Gates Foundation.
+The overall total is now equivalent to about $100 billion because Berkshire’s stock price has risen.

 “Over many decades I have accumulated an almost incomprehensible sum simply by doing what I love to do,” Buffett said.
 “Society has a use for my money: I don’t.”

+“I am fully committed to following [Buffett’s] guidance to ensure we are the best possible stewards of his, Bill, and Melinda’s resources,” Suzman said.

+In statements released by the foundation, Bill Gates said he was grateful for his “enduring friendship” with Buffett and that “we will always have a deep sense of accountability” to him, while Melinda French Gates said Buffett’s teachings will help “chart a way forward.”Berkshire did not immediately respond to a request for comment.

-Wednesday’s donations also go to the Susan Thompson Buffett Foundation, named for Buffett’s late first wife, and charities run by Buffett’s children Howard, Susan and Peter: the Howard G. Buffett Foundation, the Sherwood Foundation and the Novo Foundation.
+Buffett’s donations also go to the Susan Thompson Buffett Foundation, named for his late first wife, and charities run by his children Howard, Susan and Peter: the Howard G. Buffett Foundation, the Sherwood Foundation and the Novo Foundation.

-Buffett has assured his children they would remain taken care of.
-“A very rich person should leave his kids enough to do anything, but not enough to do nothing,” he told Fortune magazine in 2006.

 Had Buffett not made his donations, his fortune would roughly equal that of Amazon.com Inc founder Jeff Bezos, the world’s richest person according to Forbes magazine.

-Bill Gates and Buffett also pioneered “The Giving Pledge,” where more than 200 people like Michael Bloomberg, Larry Ellison, Carl Icahn, Elon Musk, Mark Zuckerberg and Saudi Prince Alwaleed bin Tall committed at least half their fortunes to philanthropy.
+Bill Gates and Buffett also pioneered “The Giving Pledge,” where more than 200 people like Michael Bloomberg, Larry Ellison, Carl Icahn, Elon Musk, Mark Zuckerberg and Saudi Prince Alwaleed bin Talal have committed at least half their fortunes to philanthropy.

+Buffett has since 1965 built Omaha, Nebraska-based Berkshire into a more than $600 billion conglomerate, owning businesses such as the BNSF railroad and Geico auto insurance, and stocks such as Apple Inc.

-Buffett’s statement also addressed recent criticism after a ProPublica investigation found that he and other wealthy people paid low taxes relative to their fortunes.
+His statement on Wednesday also addressed recent criticism after a ProPublica investigation included him among wealthy people who paid low taxes.

 “Nevertheless, tax deductions are important to many-- particularly to the super-rich--who give large amounts of cash or securities to philanthropy,” he said.